Smallville season 3: Digital effects

 The alley scene had to use a lot of computer-generated imagery to accomplish the look that the team needed.
 The entire alley had to be tracked by the computer in order to make sure that the digital raindrops hit all the objects in the frame, including dumpsters that were visible.
-In order to achieve the effect of time freezing around Lana just as she is about to get shot and fall to the ground, Kristin Kreuk had to lean against a structural support and hold her body still while filming.
+In order to achieve the effect of time freezing around Lana just as she is about to get shot and fall to the ground, Kreuk had to lean against a structural support and hold her body still while filming.
 Beck and his team had to digitally remove the support from Kreuk, as well as the lower half of her body.
 They inserted a computer-generated lower half, as well as some hair trailing behind her in order to show that she was in the process of running when time stopped.
 As time returned to normal, what the audience sees is a completely computer-generated body fall out of frame, as only Lana's lower half is in frame when time returns to normal.

 Entity FX digitally created the various parts of Clark's eardrum, which was used to simulate the activation of his ability.

 In another instance involving bullets, Entity FX had the job of digitally creating kryptonite bullets, which were fired at Clark in the episode "Extinction".
-John Wash and his team discussed ways to make the kryptonite bullets unique in their own right, so they decided that since the bullets were made of kryptonite that they might have some kind of reaction to the atmosphere as they flew through it.
+Wash and his team discussed ways to make the kryptonite bullets unique in their own right, so they decided that since the bullets were made of kryptonite that they might have some kind of reaction to the atmosphere as they flew through it.
 The computer effects team then created a "green aura, with a little plasma envelope around the bullet" as it flew through the frame, in slow-motion, toward Clark.